 - Scroll down to select the option with the reuse rights you are looking for

 - The results will now display only those images with the reuse rights you have selected

 - Choose the image you wish to use

 - Remember to collect the information needed so that you can properly attribute and cite each image you use.

 The Copyright Act grants creators of original images exclusive control over the images they create.
 However, the Copyright Act limits the rights of creators or rights-holders by allowing exceptions to their exclusive control so that members of the public may use the images for certain purposes in certain circumstances.
 Reproducing and re-using an image under such an exception in the Copyright Act does not infringe copyright, so there is no need to ask permission from or make payment to a copyright owner.

 The Copyright Act allows an exception for the use of copyright material where the purpose is research, private study, education, parody, satire, criticism, review, or news reporting.
 Learning about fair dealing and planning ahead will help you understand this exception and explain how incorporating other people’s material in your work is necessary.
 Additional information on fair dealing is available here.

 Exceptions for Educational Institutions

 Under an exception in the Copyright Act, an instructor may reproduce images for display in a classroom setting.
-This exception does not extend to sharing the images with students.
-Additionally, works available through the internet may be reproduced, posted to eClass and performed for UAlberta students for educational or training purposes.
+This exception does not extend to sharing copies of the images with students.
+Additionally, works available through the internet may be reproduced, posted to eClass and displayed for UAlberta students for educational or training purposes.

 VI.
 Seeking Permission